U.S. Route 40 in New Jersey: Salem County

 Upon meeting the eastern terminus of Route 48, US 40 turns to the southeast and becomes the Harding Highway, a two-lane undivided road that passes through more agricultural areas.
-Upon crossing CR 646, the road enters Pilesgrove Township and continues past the Cowtown Rodeo.
+Upon crossing CR 646, the road enters Pilesgrove Township and continues past the Cowtown Farmers Market and Cowtown Rodeo.
 The route passes through the residential community of Sharptown before coming to an intersection with Route 45.
 At this point, US 40 turns to the northeast to run concurrent on Route 45 and enters Woodstown, where it becomes West Avenue and passes residences before reaching the downtown area.
 Here, Route 45 splits from US 40 by heading north on Main Street and US 40 continues to the east as East Avenue.
 The route passes through more developed areas, crossing the SMS Rail Lines' Salem Branch line and heading north of Woodstown High School.
 The route crosses from Woodstown into Pilesgrove Township again, where it turns east-southeast as Harding Highway and heads back into a mix of fields and woods amid homes.
 About 0.17 mi after entering Upper Pittsgrove Township, the road crosses CR 581.
 In the community of Pole Tavern further to the east, US 40 encounters Route 77, CR 604, and CR 635 at the Pole Tavern Circle.
 Past Pole Tavern, the road passes more farm fields before coming to Elmer, where it becomes Chestnut Street.
 In Elmer, the route passes homes and makes a turn to the northeast onto Front Street.
 Upon leaving Elmer, US 40 becomes Harding Highway again and forms the border of Upper Pittsgrove Township to the north and Pittsgrove Township to the south, passing through forested areas among development.
 The route crosses CR 553 before passing through the community of Porchtown.